Skip to content

 • KAUTH_BASE_URL starts with https://

-• KAUTH_SECRET_KEY is set to a securely generated 32+ byte hex string (openssl rand -hex 32)
+• KAUTH_SECRET_KEY is a freshly generated 32+ byte hex string (use java -jar kauth.jar cli generate-secret-key or openssl rand -hex 32)

 • DB_URL, DB_USER, DB_PASSWORD point to your production PostgreSQL instance

-• Database user has CREATE, SELECT, INSERT, UPDATE, DELETE permissions (needed for Flyway migrations on first boot)
+• Database user has CREATE, SELECT, INSERT, UPDATE, DELETE permissions (required for Flyway migrations on first boot)

 After startup, complete these steps in the admin console: